 Companies are always quick to point out the fact their products are ‘Made in Britain’ – but just how important is this?

-Maybe you ask yourself "Why buy British shoes?"
+Maybe you ask yourself "Why Buy British shoes?"
 "Are handmade shoes worth it?"
+With all the uncertainty in the world right now, how to do you think British-made products and companies will fair?

-When it comes to fashion, the British fashion population are renowned for their unique sense of style.
+When it comes to fashion, the British fashion population are renowned for their unique sense of style, we tend to lean on the side of adventure while still maintaining a sense of traditional classic style.

 However, shoes are a completely different ball game.
 Instead of investing in quality homemade shoes, many of us are often guilty of searching for the biggest foreign shoemakers for the brand and price.